juju/docs/src/en/charms-deploying.md

         doc said it should.
       Needs explanation of resources (esp. in the local/offline charms sections).
       Review required.
 Channnels especially
+      This page is too long.
+It should contain just basic stuff and link to sub-pages.

 # Deploying applications